 ConvertBox has powerful split testing functionality built directly into the editor allowing you to easily create and tests different design variations of your ConvertBox to see what performs best.

 Create a new split test

-Please note: Our split testing feature starts by creating a duplicate of your existing ConvertBox so before creating a split test it’s a good idea to have first created a ConvertBox and checked the flow or any integrations are functioning correctly.
+Please note: Our split testing feature creates a duplicate of your existing ConvertBox so before creating a split test it’s a good idea to have first checked the flow and any integrations on your existing ConvertBox.

 In the editor select + Create A/B test to open the split test modal where you can select and manage each of your design variations for your ConvertBox.

 In the split test modal select + Create new variation to create a duplicate of your existing ConvertBox.